 What is the Timeline for Heroin Withdrawl?

 Since heroin is considered a short-acting opioid, withdrawal symptoms can begin as quickly as 6 hours after the last dose was taken.
-Below is a timeline of what you can expect during heroin withdrawal.
+Below is a timeline of what you can expect during the heroin withdrawal period.

 Within the first 24 hours, you will start to experience withdrawal symptoms.
-They will typically begin within the first 12 hours and can start as early as 6 hours after your last dose.
+They will typically begin within the first 12 hours and can start as early as 6 hours after you stop using.
 The severity of the withdrawal symptoms can vary based on a variety of factors including the severity of the abuse or addiction.

 Days 2 and 3 are the most intense and most dangerous time when it comes to heroin withdrawal.
-It is during this time period when the symptoms are at their most extreme.
+During this time, symptoms are most extreme.
 It is also during this time that any physical or psychological problems begin to develop.
 As a result, this time period is when relapse is most common as a way to alleviate the symptoms.

 By this point, any heroin that you have taken is completely out of your system.
 As a result, it is also at this point that the withdrawal symptoms begin to taper off depending on the severity of the dependency or addiction.